dome9/gcp-onboarding/onboarding-api/README.md

-# :cloud: GCP Intelligence Onboarding/Offboarding with API :cloud:
+# :cloud: GCP Intelligence Onboarding/Offboarding :cloud:

 ### This folder contains Python scripts allowing you to:
 - Onboard your GCP Project to CloudGuard Intelligence